nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/Checking_your_project's_usage_using_nn_corehour_usage.md

-To check your project\'s usage of Slurm-managed resources, you can use the command `nn_corehour_usage`.
+To check your project's usage of Slurm-managed resources, you can use the command `nn_corehour_usage`.
 This command displays usage of cluster resources by a specific project, computed from the Slurm program `sreport`.